-Although externally they are similar to a hub, internally an Ethernet switch is a very high-performance frame processing equipment, main features are:
+Although externally they are like a hub, internally an Ethernet switch is a highperformance frame processing equipment, the key features are:

-- At any time, it's capable of receiving a frame on any port (eventually a frame at the same time on all ports). - At any time, it's capable of emitting a frame on any port (eventually a frame at the same time on all ports). - It's able to temporarily store frames in memory, this is required to allow different data rates on receiving and emitting ports, it's also required when the output port is busy. - And, the fundamental feature for any switch: look at the destination node address in the frame header and retransmit the frame only on the port where the destination node is.
+- At any time, it's capable of receiving a frame on any port (eventually receive different frames at the same time on all ports). - At any time, it's capable of emitting a frame on any port (eventually emit different frames at the same time on all ports). - It's able to temporarily store frames in memory, this is required to allow different data rates on receiving and emitting ports, it's also required when the output port is busy. - And the fundamental feature for any switch: look at the destination node address in the frame header and retransmit the frame only on the port where such destination node is.

-The three first features abolish any chance of collision, and therefore CSMA/CD is no longer required, also because CD is not used full-duplex is now possible.
+The three first features abolish any chance of collision, and therefore CSMA/CD is no longer required, also because CD is not used, full-duplex in then possible.